HeZhang1994/digital-elevation-model/README.md

 - The ASTGDEMv2 is comrised of 22702 tiles covering land surfaces between **83°N** and **83°S**.
 Each tile is a **1°x1°** block of earch surface that contains at least 0.01% land area.
 Thus, tiles which contain only ocean area are missing.

-&#8195; &#8195; &#8195;**Remark**: The advantage of using 1°x1° tiles is that its much more efficient for geographic data processing in a small region.
+&#8195; &#8195; **Remark**: The advantage of using 1°x1° tiles is that its much more efficient for geographic data processing in a small region.
 For example, covering the main area of London requires only two tiles.

 - The ASTGDEMv2 is distributed in **GeoTIFF (.tif)** image/data format.
 The data are posted on a **1 arc-second (1"~30m at the equator)** grid.
 The size of each tile is 1°x1° or **3601"x3601"**.